Shiba010/Monster-and-hero/README.txt

 	FileReader.java: read the txt files
 	Scanner.java: scan the text

+A4 uml.png: The UML diagram for our program and design

 ## Notes
 ---------------------------------------------------------------------------
 1. I combine those text files for different types of heros to "Heros.txt".